Dominique Rhymes: BC Lions

 On February 21, 2020, Rhymes signed with the BC Lions.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season and then signed a one-year contract extension with the team on December 14, 2020.
 In his first year with the team, in 2021, Rhymes played in eight games where he had 28 catches for 411 yards and one touchdown.
 At the end of the 2022 season, he was named a CFL All-Star after finishing third in receptions (85), and second in receiving yards (1,401) and touchdowns (11).

 On February 12, 2023, Rhymes requested a trade, seeking a larger salary contract extension elsewhere.
 Nevertheless, the following day on February 13, Rhymes and the Lions agreed to a two-year contract extension through the 2024 season.
 He played in ten regular season games in 2023, missing time due to injury, where he had 35 receptions for 535 yards and six touchdowns.
 After giving contract extensions to fellow receivers Keon Hatcher and Alexander Hollins, the Lions released Rhymes on January 17, 2024.

 Ottawa Redblacks (second stint)

 On January 22, 2024, it was announced that Rhymes had returned to the Redblacks on a two-year contract.
 He played in all 18 regular season games where he had 72 receptions for 1,011 yards and two touchdowns.
 He was released on February 1, 2025, with one year remaining on his contract.

 Calgary Stampeders

 On February 4, 2025, it was announced that Rhymes had signed with the Calgary Stampeders.
+He played in 17 regular season games where he had 50 catches for 886 yards and six touchdowns.
+He became a free agent upon the expiry of his contract on February 10, 2026.
+He later announced his retirement on February 20, 2026.